rails/protected_attributes/README.md

     config.active_record.whitelist_attributes = true

 This will create an empty whitelist of attributes available for mass-assignment for all models in your app.
-As such, your models will need to explicitly whitelist or blacklist accessible parameters by using an attr_accessible or attr_protected declaration.
+As such, your models will need to explicitly whitelist or blacklist accessible parameters by using an `attr_accessible` or `attr_protected` declaration.
 This technique is best applied at the start of a new project.
-However, for an existing project with a thorough set of functional tests, it should be straightforward and relatively quick to use this application config option; run your tests, and expose each attribute (via attr_accessible or attr_protected) as dictated by your failing test
+However, for an existing project with a thorough set of functional tests, it should be straightforward and relatively quick to use this application config option; run your tests, and expose each attribute (via `attr_accessible` or `attr_protected`). as dictated by your failing test.

 For more complex permissions, mass assignment security may be handled outside the model by extending a non-ActiveRecord class, such as a controller, with this behavior.